San Diego, CA – If you wonder how much our pets mean to us, here is one clue: Americans spent more than $69 billion on pet products in 2017.

 The law makes it possible for a spouse to petition the court for sole or joint ownership of the family pet.

-“More and more people truly do view their pets as children these days,” said John Griffith, a San Diego family lawyer who has negotiated agreements between spouses that addressed pet custody.
+“More and more people truly do view their pets as children these days,” said John Griffith, a Carlsbad family lawyer who has negotiated agreements between spouses that addressed pet custody.
 “Nowadays it’s common for people to hire dog walkers and pet sitters, to seek out pet-friendly accommodations when vacationing, and to send their dogs to daycare when they’re at work.
 They love their animals, and they don’t want them treated in divorce proceedings in the same way that it’s determined who gets the television or the patio furniture.”

 © 2018 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.